fastrgv/CoTerminalApps/README.md

 ### Pacman (cpac)
 Pacman, is a kid friendly ascii character version of Pacman that plays in a commandline terminal.
 Pure minimalism with classic sounds and 9 predefined levels.

-Now with runtime-priority control to prevent terminal freezes, plus commandline control of gamespeed & ghostspeed.
+Now with runtime-priority control to prevent terminal freezes on Windows, plus commandline control of gamespeed & ghostspeed.

 Runs on Windows, OSX & Linux.